St Ann’s Hill Walk, Chertsey

 Fallen Tree, St Ann's Hill, Chertsey, UK

-You can access St Ann’s Hill from St Ann’s Hill Road (KT16 9NL), Chertsey, where you’ll find a small, free car park.
-From here you can follow the trail to a wooded park on the hill.
-If you don’t live locally, Chertsey is easily accessible from the M3 or M25 at Junction 11.
+St Ann’s Hill is easy to access from St Ann’s Hill Road (KT16 9NL), Chertsey, where you’ll find a small, free car park.
+From here, well-marked trails lead into a peaceful woodland park that follows the hilltop.
+If you’re travelling from further afield, Chertsey is easily reached via the M3 or M25 (Junction 11).

-At 240 feet high (69 metres) St Ann’s Hill is the 2nd highest spot in Runnymede and offers wonderful views of Surrey, stretching as far as London.
-It makes a great place for nature enthusiasts, who will love the abundant trees and flowers.
-Additionally, anyone looking for a family walk in Surrey will find there is plenty of open space and wooded areas for children to play.
+At 240 feet high (69 metres) St Ann’s Hill is the second highest point in Runnymede and offers lovely elevated views across Surrey, with clear days stretching as far as London.
+It’s a rewarding destination for nature lovers and works particularly well as a family-friendly walk in Surrey, with plenty of space and wooded areas for children to explore.

 Enjoy the nature

-From the car park, there is a short nature trail which goes through the trees and circles the crest of the hill.
-It is only ¾ mile and takes about 40 minutes at a leisurely pace.
-It starts in some ancient woodland at the lower parts of St Ann’s Hill and leads towards more exotic trees.
+From the car park, a short circular nature trail winds through the trees around the crest of the hill.
+The route is around ¾ mile and takes about 40 minutes at a leisurely pace, making it perfect for families with younger children.
+The trail starts in areas of ancient woodland before leading towards more exotic tree species higher up.

 Stop for a play

-Once you have completed the trail, you should head for the dingle.
-The dingle is the flat clearing in the centre of St Ann’s Hill between the hills.
+Once you have completed the woodland trail, head to the dingle, a flat grassy clearing in the centre of St Ann’s Hill.

 Discover the history